amrutprabhu/amrutprabhu.github.io/data/blog/2021/distributed-tracing-with-spring-cloud-sleuth.md

 applaud-link: 2021/distributed-tracing-with-spring-zipkin.json
 date: '2021-08-19'
 draft: false
-summary: 'We would learn how we can implement distributed tracing and understand the key concepts of distributed tracing'
+summary: 'We would learn how we can implement distributed tracing in a Spring Boot Application and understand the key concepts of distributed tracing'
 imageUrl: /static/images/2021/distributed-tracing-with-zipkin/cover.jpg
 actualUrl: 'auto-generated'
 customUrl: 'auto-generated'